 I am an Assistant Professor of English at Saint Anselm College, a postdoctoral fellow in the Department of Celtic Languages and Literatures at Harvard University, and a Senior Fellow in the Andrew W. Mellon Society of Fellows in Critical Bibliography.
 I hold a Ph.D. from Harvard University in Celtic Languages and Literatures with a concentration in Medieval Studies (2017).
-I was a postdoctoral scholar at the Center for Spatial and Textual Analysis at Stanford University from 2017-2018.
+I was a postdoctoral scholar at Stanford University from 2017-2018.

 My research concerns cultural transmission and multilingual literatures in medieval Britain, synthesizing book-historical and digital humanities methods to uncover the literary networks that connected Wales, England, and their neighbors.
 I am dedicated to raising the profile of the Welsh language and literatures within the humanities and I bring a multilingual, transnational perspective to the study and teaching of medieval British literature.